submariner-io/submariner-website/src/content/quickstart/openshiftsd/_index.md

 {{% notice info %}}

 The Lighthouse project is meant only to be used as a development preview.
-Installing the operator on an Openshift cluster may disable some of the operator features.
+Installing the operator on an Openshift cluster will disable Openshift CVO.

 {{% /notice %}}